-E. Disciplinary sanctions (consequences) and due process for a person who commits an act of bullying under this policy.
+E. Disciplinary sanctions (consequences) and due process for a person who commits an act of

+191 192 bullying under this policy.
-- 1. Concluding whether a particular action or incident constitutes a violation of this policy requires a determination based on all of the facts and surrounding circumstances, followed by the determination of disciplinary sanctions appropriate to the perpetrator's position with the District. - a.
-Consequences and appropriate interventions for students who commit acts of bullying may range from positive behavioral interventions up to, but not limited to, suspension or expulsion, as outlined in the Student Code of Conduct and this policy. - b.
-Consequences and appropriate interventions for a school/District employee found to have committed an act of bullying will be instituted in accordance with District policies, procedure, and union contracts and agreements.
-Additionally, egregious acts of bullying by certified educators may result in a sanction against an educator's state-issued certificate (Rule 6B-1.006 F.A.C.). - c.
-Consequences and appropriate intervention for a visitor or volunteer found to have committed an act of bullying shall be determined by the

-- school administrator after consideration of the nature and circumstances of the act, including reports to appropriate law enforcement officials. - d.
-These same actions will apply to persons, whether they are students, school employees, or visitors/volunteers/independent contractors, who are found to have made wrongful and intentional accusations of another as a means of bullying.

-F. Report an act of bullying
+195 the determination of disciplinary sanctions appropriate to the perpetrator's position with the 196 District.
+197 a.
+Consequences and appropriate interventions for students who commit acts of 198 bullying may range from positive behavioral interventions up to, but not limited to, 199 suspension or expulsion, as outlined in the Student Code of Conduct and this policy.
+200 201 202 b.
+Consequences and appropriate interventions for a school/District employee found to 203 have committed an act of bullying will be instituted in accordance with District policies, procedure, and union contracts and agreements.
+Additionally, egregious acts of bullying 204 205 by certified educators may result in a sanction against an educator's state-issued certificate (Rule 6B-1.006 F.A.C.).
+206 207 c.
+Consequences and appropriate intervention for a visitor or volunteer found to have 208 committed an act of bullying shall be determined by the school administrator after 209 consideration of the nature and circumstances of the act, including reports to 210 211 appropriate law enforcement officials.
+212 d.
+These same actions will apply to persons, whether they are students, school 213 employees, visitors, volunteers, or independent contractors, who 214 215 216 [@ Page 22] 217 are found to have made wrongful and intentional accusations of another as a means of 218 219 bullying.
+220 221 F. Report an act of bullying 222 1.
+At each school, the Superintendent/principal/designee is responsible for receiving oral or 223 written complaints alleging violations of this policy, as with all infractions from the Student